 Child Support Standards Act (CSSA)

 New York's Child Support Standards Act (CSSA) establishes a formula for calculating child support.
-Like maintenance, the CSSA formula applies to cases where combined parental income does not exceed the statutory cap (also adjusted annually).
+Like maintenance, the CSSA formula applies to cases where combined parental income does not exceed the statutory cap — $193,000 as of March 1, 2026, adjusted every two years and effective through February 28, 2028.

 The CSSA formula is: